 Volunteering abroad has been one of the most important choices I have ever made in my life.
 It changed my life forever; I want to work with NGO’s more in the future.
 People often ask, “Why work for free?
 You don’t get anything”.
 I respond with, “Try it yourself and you will realize that you get a LOT.
 You get something that cannot be described by words.
 Marton Mengerink - Working with NGOs in Vietnam - Hanoi

 Education is universal and the scope for volunteers’ influence goes far beyond the classroom.
-When volunteering with IVHQ, you will have the opportunity to either teach independently or provide assistance and support to the local educator in traditional classrooms, community centers, tutoring programs or special needs centers.
+When volunteering on Teaching projects with IVHQ, you will have the opportunity to either teach independently or provide assistance and support to the local educator in traditional classrooms, community centers, tutoring programs or special needs centers.
 Students from the communities in which you will work are eager to participate and learn, whether it’s English, other curriculum, sports, or arts and crafts.
 To a university student, teaching abroad can be a learning curve that generates greater confidence, independence and understanding.
 Supplement your university studies and get prepped for Teaching English abroad by signing up to an online TEFL Course.

 - How much?
 You can teach in Romania for as little as USD$370 for 1 week